Should I buy a property with a short lease?

 What counts as a “short lease”?

-In simple terms, a “short lease” is usually a lease than has fewer than 80 years remaining on the lease.
+A “short lease” is generally regarded as a lease with fewer than 80 years remaining.

 The Leasehold Reform Housing & Urban Development Act 1993 gave leasehold property owners the statutory right to extend their lease.